This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Day 1

-- In a bowl of a stand mixer fitted with a dough hook, add the flour, sugar, salt, eggs, milk, and starter.
+- Add the flour, sugar, salt, eggs, milk, and starter to the bowl of a stand mixer fitted with a dough hook.
 Turn the mixer on low and combine until it forms a thick but slightly sticky dough.
 Mix this dough for around 5 minutes to begin developing the gluten.

-- Turn the mixer on medium and keep it mixing for around 10-15 minutes until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.
+- Turn the mixer on medium and keep it mixing for around 10-15 minutes until the sticky dough strengthens, comes together, and pulls away cleanly from the sides of the bowl.
 If the mixer gets too hot, turn it off for 5 minutes and leave the dough to sit.
-It responds very well to a rest.
+It responds very well to rest.

-- Once finished mixing, leave the dough to rest for a few minutes then grab a piece and see if you can stretch it out really thin so it’s almost see-through, without it tearing.
+- Once finished mixing, leave the dough to rest for a few minutes, then grab a piece and see if you can stretch it out thin so it’s almost see-through, without it tearing.
 This is called the 'window pane' effect and shows proper gluten development.

 - The dough can be mixed by hand too.
 See the post for tips and video demonstrations.

-- It needs to bulk out by at least 50-60%.
-This will take around 4-6 hours depending on temperature.
-Don't rush this rise.
-It's an important one and will set the standard for any future rising the babka will do.
-You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
-Replace the water with fresh boiled water as it cools down.
+- You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
+Replace the water as it cools.

-- Once risen, cover the bowl with a plastic wrap, a damp tea towel or lid and place in the fridge overnight.
+- Once risen, cover the bowl with plastic wrap or an airtight lid and place it in the fridge overnight.

 Day 2

 - Prepare the chocolate filling so it has time to cool.
-In a saucepan over low heat, melt together chocolate and butter.
-Once melted, remove from the heat, and while it’s still warm, stir in powdered sugar and vanilla.
-Pour into a bowl and let it cool just until it becomes a spreadable paste.
+In a saucepan over low heat, melt chocolate and butter together.
+Once melted, remove it from the heat, and while it’s still warm, stir in powdered sugar and vanilla.
+Pour into a bowl and let it cool until it becomes a spreadable paste.

 - Pull the proofed dough from the bowl and tip it onto a lightly floured bench.
 Cut it into two even pieces.